 Pepe’s originally only served breakfast and lunch and was open six days a week.
 The entire Makris family worked in the restaurant.
 Andy often had to miss school and miss out on after school activities to help out, not that different from his father working the farm in Greece.
 In 1981, Andy, brought pizza to the operation and started opening for dinner, business boomed.
 The family continued to work hard and they were finally able purchase the property where Pepe’s is located at the corner of Falls Road and Lake Avenue.
 They eventually bought the property next to Pepe’s in 1999.

 Tragedy struck the family when Mr. Makris was murdered on July 3, 2000.
 Mrs. Makris and her two children continued to work and grow the business in honor of her husband.
 The restaurant underwent a full renovation in 2012.
-Mrs. Makris retired in 2016, leaving Andy and Joanna to run the restaurant, with the help of Andy’s daughter Megan.
+Mrs. Makris retired in 2016, leaving Andy and Joanna to run the restaurant.
 Today, Andy continues to run the restaurant in memory of his father and in the spirit of family.